-The US Transportation Department identifies low-cost airlines as "those that the industry recognises as operating under a low-cost business model, with lower infrastructure and aircraft operating costs."
+The US Transportation Department identifies low-cost airlines as "those that the industry recognizes as operating under a low-cost business model, with lower infrastructure and aircraft operating costs."

 Carriers meeting that description saw their US market share based on domestic revenue passenger miles grow to 26.1 percent in 2007 from 15.7 percent in 2000, according to the department.
 But their share dipped to 25.7 percent in 2009.

 When those carriers start service on a route served by a legacy carrier, fares often fall.
-That's good news for travellers, but not for the major airline and its profit margin.
+That's good news for travelers, but not for the major airline and its profit margin.

 Domestic air fares have been gaining this year -- up 15 percent to 20 percent in many cases from decade lows of a year ago, according to Farecompare.